 Two Options for Working with Katie Jay

-- Reflecting and unpacking various situations and behaviors that may be affecting your self-care after bariatric surgery;
+- Time to reflect on and unpack various situations and behaviors that may be affecting your self-care after bariatric surgery.

 If you have any questions about working with me or would like to schedule a discovery call, please fill in and submit the form below.